World (blockchain): Legal and regulatory issues

 The currency has been suspended, formally investigated, or delayed in multiple countries because of concerns by national regulators regarding privacy and potential use of the cryptocurrency tokens for fraud.
-(Note: This sentence is a summary of the rest of the section.
-For sources, see etc.)

 In July of 2023, the data protection authorities in both France (CNIL) and the United Kingdom (Information Commissioner's Office) announced they had opened investigations into World over privacy concerns.
 In addition, regulators in Bavaria and South Korea also announced they had opened investigations.

 In 2023, World also stopped offline verifications in India and suspended operations in Brazil.
 In August 2023, Kenya, one of the first countries where World was launched, suspended its enrollment in the country, citing security, privacy and financial concerns.
 World was previously ordered to stop collecting personal data by the Kenyan Office of the Data Protection Commissioner, but did not comply.
 In June 2024, the Kenyan Directorate of Criminal Investigations dropped the investigation, allowing operations to resume.
 However, in May 2025, Kenya ordered World to delete all biometric data it had collected in the country.

 In late January 2024 representatives of the Hong Kong Office of the Privacy Commissioner for Personal Data executed warrants on six World premises in Hong Kong, some of which had been used for user verification.
 The commissioner's office expressed concern the verification process carried the potential for abuse of personal information.
 On 22 May, the commissioner's office found World's data collection process had violated the Personal Data (Privacy) Ordinance.

 On March 6, 2024, the Spanish Data Protection Agency (AEPD) ordered World to stop its activity of "collection of biometric data" and to "block all data collected in Spanish territory".
 It ordered a three-month suspension using Article 66 of the General Data Protection Regulations.
 World unsuccessfully sought an injunction from the High Court in Madrid to prevent the order coming into effect.
 On March 26, 2024, the Portuguese data protection authority—CNPD—made a similar temporary order to prevent data collection over concerns including the inability to withdraw consent, "deficiencies in the information provided to the data subjects" and the collection of data from minors.